10 Tips for Understanding and Managing Anxiety and Panic Disorder

 Consider alternative therapies

 Not everyone has access or feels comfortable talking to a therapist, but there are alternatives to the one-on-one experience.
 Bibliotherapy—targeted reading designed to help ease mental suffering—may work for parents of kids with anxiety or for those experiencing mild anxiety, explains Dr. Sherrill.
 Other therapies include app-based technology such as AnxietyCoach, Headspace, or Pacifica.
 “Be a good consumer and do a background check to see if the app has been subjected to testing to prove it works,” says Dr. Sherrill.
 “You should pick your app the same way you would pick a therapist.”
 Those who can’t physically get to a therapist can try teletherapy, which allows the patient to work with a therapist through video conferencing.
 “If you live in the middle of nowhere or are afraid to drive and can’t get to a therapist, you can start with teletherapy,” says Dr. Cassiday.
-Next, check out these phrases that can help with calming anxiety.
+You can also seek out help from an anxiety support group.